 - We will go to the university tomorrow.

 The word order in negative sentences is also direct.
 In order to show negation, you need to add the particle "not."
 Also, there is always an auxiliary verb in a negative sentence, and the particle "not" is always connected to it.
-Here are several examples of negative sentences in English:
+Here are several examples of English phrases in the negative form:

 - I do not practice yoga every morning.